zhaoqil/zhaoqil.github.io/_pages/about.md

 Contact me at zli9 [at] stanford [dot] edu.

 **I am on the job market for this year.
 Please feel free to contact me with any opportunities!**

+I will be attending the 2025 INFORMS annual meeting in Atlanta, GA.
+My talk is during 1:55 PM - 2:05 PM, Monday, October 27, in Building B Level 4 B403.